First off – I’m so happy I switched. I was definitely worth the transition.

 That said – if you want to save 1 or 2 dollars per year, you can get a promo at Web Hosting Hub (Web Hosting Hub review) or their sister company eHost, which is pretty good (and super-cheap too), even though it’s not a hosting company first and foremost.
 The same goes with GoDaddy (this promo will get you $1.99/mo for 1 year)

-There are others – but money for value, I’d still say HostGator, especially if you use promo code swampland25.
+There are others – but money for value for a starter site, I’d still say HostGator.

 #6 Pricey In-House Domains